DashBarkHuss/googlesheetsnodejs/README.md

 ## Steps

-1. Go to [Google Sheets API](https://developers.google.com/sheets/api/quickstart/nodejs) and click **Enable the Google Sheets API** to create a new Cloud Platform project in.
+1. Go to [Google Sheets API](https://developers.google.com/sheets/api/quickstart/nodejs) and click **Enable the Google Sheets API** to create a new Cloud Platform project.
+Follow the instructions:

 - #### Notes:
   - For client OAuth pick "Desktop Application"
   - For a callback url I picked 'http://localhost:3000/callback' but it isn't used in this sample project.
   - Download the `credentials.json` file and put it in your working directory (ie: wherever you have index.js/app.js/server.js running).

+The rest of the steps on that page are not necessary.
+Only **Enable the Google Sheets API**.

-2. Replace the `spreadsheetId`.
+1. Replace the `spreadsheetId`.
 You can find your spreadsheet's id in the URL of your spreadsheet.

 ```javascript
     {